 The ease with which a child can be taught how to consciously

-unraveling is necessary because speech consists of co-articulated
+heritable...on a continuum of innate ability'' (D.McGuinness WCCR p151) This unraveling is necessary because speech consists of

 is the process of learning the letter-sound correspondences,

-p54) ''(A)s their literacy improves it should again
+which makes the phonemes explicit. ''(A)s their literacy improves it should again

 become an automatic process for literacy purposes and drop

 below consciousness unless it is actually needed to deal with

 The gender gap disappears when a high quality phonics programme is taught with